 Burmese Buddhist Temple, Theravada Buddhist temple in Novena, Singapore.

-The temple was founded in 1875 by U Thar Hnin on Kinta Road, where it served the community for generations.
-In 1988, it relocated to its present site on Tai Gin Road as urban development transformed the surrounding area.
+The temple was founded in 1875 by U Thar Hnin on Kinta Road, where it served the Burmese community for over a century.
+Urban changes led to its move in 1988 to its current location on Tai Gin Road.

 The temple hosts celebrations for Abhidhamma Day, which commemorates Buddha's descent from the heavens, and Thin Gyan, marking the Burmese New Year with water rituals.
 These festivals draw community members who gather to observe and participate in traditional ceremonies.